pikatchu/closedsource/book/0011-the_abattoir.md

 Elias glanced at him, then back at the road.
 “It’s a French word.
 It means slaughterhouse.”

-Leo’s stomach turned.
+Leo felt uneasy.
 “Why do you call it that?”

 Elias’ grip on the wheel tightened, his knuckles turning white.
 "Because that’s what it is!"
 His voice was sharp, filled